jungj0925/autoeq/README.md

 - Ensure your Spotify account is logged in via the app's authentication process.
 - The "Currently streaming" section displays the current track.

-### System Tray
-- Use the tray icon to toggle the equalizer or quit the app.

 ---

 ## Troubleshooting